Dozed12/Circle-Noise-Deformation/README.md

 ![alt text](/Screenshot.png "screenshot1")

-A simple program that continuously deforms a circle based on 1D Simple Noise.
+A simple program that continuously deforms a circle based on 1D Simplex Noise.

 Ideas to add:
 - Deform from center